fluttercandies/flutter_wechat_assets_picker/README.md

 ### Detailed usage

-TL;DR, we've put multiple common usage with the packages into the [example](example).
+TL;DR, we've put multiple common usage with the packages in the [example](example).

 ### Using custom delegate

 You can use the `keepScrollOffset` feature only with the `pickAssetsWithDelegate` method.
 See the `Keep scroll offset` pick method in the example for how to implement it.

 For more details about custom delegates, head over to [`example/lib/customs`](example/lib/customs).